 - Is logged out of a session, usually due to web hosting errors

-While all this is normal behavior, keep in mind that there is a good bounce rate and a bad bounce rate.
+While all this is normal behavior, keep in mind that there is a reasonable bounce rate and an alarming bounce rate.
 An above-average bounce rate is an indication that your page isn’t relevant or enticing to your visitors.

 What is a Good Bounce Rate?